ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ### Evolver Primates: Constructing the Minigraph GFA

 The next step is to create the initial [minigraph](https://github.com/lh3/minigraph) graph. `minigraph` iteratively adds sequences to the graph, beginning with a reference genome that will serve throughout the pipeline as its uncollapsed backbone.
 This reference genome needs to selected now and used consistently (via the `--reference` option in all following commands).
-Other genomes are added to the `minigraph` in the order they appear in the seqfile.
+Other genomes are added to the `minigraph` in the order of decreasing size (this can be toggled off to use the order in the seqfile with the `minigraphSortBySize` parameter in the configuration).

 ```
 cactus-minigraph ./jobstore primates-pg/evolverPrimates.pg.txt primates-pg/primates.gfa.gz --realTimeLogging --reference simChimp